-Real Estate agents benefit directly from the warranty with reduced liability in the event a defect does occur.
+Real Estate Professionals benefit directly from the warranty with reduced liability in the event a defect does occur.
 The warranty insures that either the builder or the warranty company will rectify warranted defects.

 Warranties are transferable making the home much more marketable upon resale, potentially providing you with a return client.

-It doesn’t matter what type of sale an Agent pursues.
+It doesn’t matter what type of sale a Real Estate Professional pursues.
 RWC has a warranty to fit the need.

 *Not all programs are available in all states.
 Contact RWC with questions regarding availability.

 Of course the true bottom line is that, for all the reasons stated above, a new home warranty enhances the home’s value, ultimately increasing the probability of a sale in a competitive and complicated market.
 In this economy… that’s a benefit worth pursuing.